DKorytkin/json_checker/README.rst

     ...
     checker_exceptions.DictCheckerError:
     From key="second_key"
-        current value str is not int
+        current value '2' (str) is not int

 Operators Or, And, OptionalKey